janis-commerce/client-creator/README.md

 ```

 ### Schemas
-Add schemas for the Client Created event listener and the Create Client API post.
+Add schemas for the Client Created, Updated and Removed event listeners and the Create Client API post.
 Subscribe to events.

 At ` ./schemas/client/` add these two files:
 - [create.yml](schemas/create.yml)